John Mather is a partner at DMG Advocates practicing commercial and public litigation.

 Commercial Leasing, Construction and Condominium Law

 John represents tenants and landlords in commercial leasing litigation and arbitration.
 John’s clients have included leading restaurant franchisors, real estate developers and office furniture manufacturers.
-John also regularly advises both condominium corporations and residents on their rights and obligations under Ontario’s Condominium Act.

 Procurement Litigation